Helen Pearson: Career

 She has also appeared in the television dramas The Darling Buds of May and Murder in Mind.

 Before making her Hollyoaks debut, she also played the character Mrs. Atkins in Attachments.

 On Halloween 2017, after having been the longest-serving female on Hollyoaks as Frankie Osborne for 15 years, the character was killed off and Pearson left the show.

 Personal life

-Pearson married in 2013.
-In 2015, she was convicted for drink driving.
-She is the older sister of Richard Cadell, the incumbent puppeteer for Sooty.
+Pearson married Paul Faulkner in 2013.
+In 2015, she was convicted of driving under the influence.
+She is the older sister of Richard Cadell, the incumbent puppeteer for Sooty, and appeared with her brother in the 2013 episode "The Dance Competition".